helgoboss/helgobox/doc/user-guide.md

 All other UI elements in this section depend on the chosen target type.

+###### Global: Last touched

+This will control whatever target has been last touched in REAPER.
+It's similar to the built-in REAPER action "Adjust last touched FX parameter" but provides the following benefits:

+1. It's applicable to all ReaLearn targets that are learnable (except actions and transport), not just FX parameters.
+2. It offers feedback.

+###### Global: Set automation mode override

+Sets the global automation mode override to the desired value if the incoming control value is greater than 0%, otherwise removes the override.

+- **Behavior:** Lets you decide between bypassing all envelopes or overriding with a specific automation mode.
+- **Mode:** Here you can pick the desired automation mode if *Behavior* is *Override*.

 ###### Action target

 Triggers or sets the value of a particular REAPER action in the main section.